-Navy cruisers have been in place since the early 20th century, with designs remaining relatively constant over the years.
-Sadly, most Navy cruisers were built using asbestos products, which put many Navy veterans at risk of deadly cancers like mesothelioma.
+Navy cruisers have been around since the early 20th century, with designs remaining relatively constant over the years.
+Sadly, most Navy cruisers were built using asbestos products, which put many Navy veterans at risk of developing deadly cancers like mesothelioma.

 List of Navy Cruisers With Asbestos

-Various types of Navy Cruisers include the following:
+Various types of Navy Cruisers that may have had asbestos include: